Bridging Graph Position Encodings for Transformers with Weighted Graph-Walking Automata: GAPE: Graph Automaton Position Encoding

 To solve \cref{eq:gape} for $\forward$, one may use the ``$\vecop$ trick'' \citep[p.~59--60]{matrixcookbook}:

-where $\vecop$ flattens matrices into vectors and $\otimes$ is the Kronecker product.
-However, solving the above linear system directly for $\vecop \bm{\forward}$ runs in $O(k^3n^3)$ time due to inverting $(I-A^\top \otimes \trans)$, which is impractical for even small graphs given a large enough batch size.
-Fortunately, \cref{eq:gape} belongs to a family equations known as Sylvester equations \citep[p.~111]{horn+johnson:2013}, and can be solved in $O(n^3 + k^3)$ time with the Bartels-Stewart algorithm \citep{bartels-stewart}.
-This algorithm is implemented in SciPy \citep{scipy}, but unfortunately not PyTorch \citep{pytorch}, so (unless otherwise indicated) we random initialize $\mu$ and $\alpha$ using orthogonal initialization \citep{saxe+:2014}.
-Because, in \cref{eq:gape}, $\bm P$ is not well-defined unless $\rho < 1$ where $\rho$ is the spectral radius of $\mu$, we scale the orthogonally-initialized $\mu$ by an experimentally chosen ``damping'' factor $\gamma < 1$.
+where $\vecop$ flattens matrices into vectors in column-major order, and $\otimes$ is the Kronecker product.
+However, solving the above linear system directly for $\vecop \forward$ runs in $O(k^3n^3)$ time due to inverting $(I-A^\top \otimes \trans^\top)$, which is impractical for even small graphs given a large enough batch size.
+We need a more efficient method.

+Note that solving for $\forward$ in \cref{eq:gape} is essentially computing the graph's stationary state, or fixed point, according to the weights of runs taken by the WGWA.
+A similar mathematical approach is taken by \citet{park2022convergent} and \citet{2009-gnn} who compute fixed points of graphs outside of the context of automata.
+Unlike these approaches which attempt to approximate the fixed point for tractability \citep{park2022convergent} or because the fixed point may not be guaranteed \citep{2009-gnn}, we compute the fixed point exactly using the Bartels-Stewart algorithm \citep{bartels-stewart}: an algorithm for solving Sylvester equations \citep[p.~111]{horn+johnson:2013}, a family of matrix equations to which \cref{eq:gape} belongs.

+Using this algorithm, \cref{eq:gape} can be solved more efficiently than using matrix inversions in $O(n^3 + k^3)$ time.
+To solve \cref{eq:gape}, we use an implementation of the Bartels-Stewart algorithm from SciPy \citep{scipy}.
+This solver is unfortunately non-differentiable, and so, unless otherwise indicated, we randomly initialize $\mu$ and $\alpha$ using orthogonal initialization \citep{saxe:2014} without learning them.